maziac/DeZog/documentation/Usage.md

 ##### Memory banks

-The DeZog interfancing program on the ZX Next needs some space.
+The dezogif program on the ZX Next needs some space.
 It uses the MF ROM/RAM and bank 94.
 For your program it means you mustn't use bank 94 otherwise DeZog will not work.